Which Font Should I Use For My Book?

 • Caslon – You’ll find Caslon listed as “Adobe Caslon Pro” often in your word processor.
 This is another older style, Serif font with many similarities to Baskerville.
 The major difference to my eye is a slightly smaller character with thicker lines.
 I love this font for nonfiction that still has a casual or lighter subject.

-• Baskerville – Top of my list for fiction books.
+• Baskerville – Baskerville is at the top of my list for fiction books.
 And for good reason.
 Developed in the 1750s, Baskerville is a serif font that’s been actively used for hundreds of years.
-Thanks to its clean appearance and fine balancing of thick and thin lines, Baskerville remains one of the easiest to read printed fonts.
+Thanks to its clean appearance and fine balancing of thick and thin lines, Baskerville remains one of the easiest-to-read printed fonts.

 • Sabon – Widely regarded as the best font for romance novels, Sabon is a serif typeface based on Garamond.
 The text is simple, yet elegant and legible.
 While most popular with romance writers, Sabon is also terrific as a title or chapter title font when paired with body fonts like Garamond or Baskerville.